gabriel-kwesie/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Open IIS (Internet Information Services) as an admin > Open the PHP manager > Select Register new PHP Version > then press the three dots to browse for php-cgi, select it, then press ok
+In the Windows Start menu, open IIS (Internet Information Services) as an admin > Open the PHP manager > Select Register new PHP Version > then press the three dots to browse for php-cgi in the PHP folder, select it, then press ok
 Click osticket-vm on the left side, and restart IIS by stopping and starting it
 </p>
 <br />